gloryodeyemi/Coffee-Sales-Analysis/README.md

 ## 📌 Project Overview

-The goal of this project was to build a dynamic and interactive dashboard that provides stakeholders with quick insights into coffee sales performance.
+The goal of this project is to build a dynamic and interactive dashboard that provides stakeholders with quick insights into coffee sales performance.
 The dashboard allows users to filter by:

 - **Roast Type**
 - **Product Size**